 I want to understand HPE Slingshot and UltraEthernet better, and maybe also start dabbling with CXL.

 Side note: do you know PCIe uses CBFC?
-I think the gap between an interconnect, a fabric, and a network is smaller than we think, and loss-based mechanisms receive more academic attention than they should.
+I think the gap between an interconnect, a fabric, and a network is smaller than we think!

 References